 Taos Little League volunteers sought

-Little League of Taos is looking for volunteers to help with the 2018 season which begins Monday (April 23).
+Little League of Taos is looking for volunteers to help with the 2018 season which began Monday (April 23).

 Minor baseball coaches and umpires (for all divisions) are needed.